I Hated Black And White Movies Movie reviews from a film ignoramus turned fanatic.

-50 years ahead of its time: Some Like It Hot (1959)
+50 years ahead of its time: Some Like It Hot

-In 2017, BBC conducted a poll to announce the funniest movie ever made, and the winner was Billy Wilder’s Some Like It Hot (1959).
+In 2017, the BBC conducted a poll to announce the funniest movie ever made, and the winner was Billy Wilder’s Some Like It Hot (1959).
 Its plot is a classic screwball plot: two musicians dress in drag and go through an adventure, with romantic elements along the way.

 Curtis and Lemmon as Josephine and Daphne.